 - Describe the characteristics of a self-determined person.

 - Explain the importance of teaching students to be self-determined.

 - Identify the difference between entitlement and eligibility programs, and how self-determination eases this shift.

 - Identify how self-determination is reflected in IDEA.

 - Describe the key elements of Hoffman & Field (2005) Model of Self-Determination.

 - Identify instructional strategies that can be used to address each element of the Hoffman & Field (2005) Model of Self-Determination.

 - Identify methods to gain family involvement in self-determination instruction.

-- Practice applying information regarding the Model of Self-Determination and instructional strategies to a case study.
+- Apply self-determination instructional strategies to a case study.

 Session 3: Curricula, Resources & Materials